lbigramUWI/DSpace/README.md

 How to use: You need to place these functions in the ItemsResource.java source file.
 OR you can use dspace overlays.
+Once you place these functions in ItemsResource.java you need to rebuild dspace (mvn package) and and ant update.
+Restart Apache once done.